National Cultural Heritage Act

 The National Cultural Heritage Act, officially designated as Republic Act No. 10066, is a Philippine law that created the Philippine Registry of Cultural Property (PRECUP) and took other steps to preserve historic buildings that are over 50 years old.
 It was signed into law on March 25, 2009.

 It was passed in response to the 2000 demolition of the Manila Jai Alai Building.
+The Act mentions "archaeological" 18 times, an apparent reference to the destruction of the Huluga archaeological site in 2003.

 The Philippine Registry of Cultural Property registers all cultural properties of the country, which the National Commission for Culture and the Arts is mandated to establish and maintain through the appropriate cultural agencies and local governments.